unisi-tech/unisi/docs/unisi-programming-spec.md

 ```

 Use interception (`@handle`) in screen module when you need screen-specific behavior overrides for shared units.

+For how `persist` behaves on a unit living in a shared block — storage anchored to the block's own module rather than to whichever screen displays it — see §13.6.

 ## 17. End-to-End Example (Runnable Pattern)